Table of Contents

 Two-stage version of GIFT: Using pre-trained weights and summary statistics as input #

-• in_sample_LD: A logical value represents whether in-sample LD was used, with the default to be False.
-If in-sample LD was not used, the LD matrix is regularized to be (1-s)*Sigma+s*E where s is estimated by function estimate_s_rss() in susieR.
+- in_sample_LD: A logical value represents whether in-sample LD was used, with the default to be F. If in-sample LD was not used, the LD matrix is regularized to be (1-s)*Sigma+s*E where s is estimated by function estimate_s_rss() in susieR.

 Step 1: Read the eQTL weight. #